Pep & Nom

 The pep interpreter is documented in the /doc/peptool/ folder.

-For a number of practical example scripts see the nom example folder on the Sourceforge server.
+For a number of practical example scripts see the nom example folder.

 word by word parsing and translating